Taylor Ward: 2023–2025: Everyday left fielder

 On January 13, 2023, Ward signed a one-year, $2.75 million contract with the Angels, avoiding salary arbitration.
-Prior to the start of the 2023 season, it was announced that Ward would be moved from right field to left field to account for the team's trade acquisition of Hunter Renfroe.
+Prior to the start of the season, it was announced that Ward would be moved from right field to left field to account for the team's trade acquisition of Hunter Renfroe.
+On June 23, he made his only MLB appearance at catcher, replacing an injured Kurt Suzuki in extra innings.
 During a game against the Toronto Blue Jays on July 28, Ward took a pitch to the head, suffering multiple facial fractures.
 He was placed on the 60-day injured list the following day, ending his season.
-In 97 games, he batted .253 with 14 home runs and 47 RBIs.
+In 97 games, he batted .253 with 14 home runs and 47 RBI.
 In early August, Ward had three plates inserted in his face and a nasal reconstruction surgery due to the injuries.
+The injury limited his ability to breathe through his nose or drink with a straw.

+Ward playing in left field in 2024.

-By spring training ahead of the 2024 season, Ward had fully recovered from his injury and began playing again, using an extended flap on his batting helmet to protect his face.
+By spring training in 2024, Ward had fully recovered from his injury and began playing again, using an extended flap on his batting helmet to protect his face.
 Following the departure of Shohei Ohtani in free agency and injuries to Mike Trout and Anthony Rendon, Ward became one of the top run-producers in the Angels lineup.
 Through late May, he drove in a team-best 32 runs but told The Orange County Register that he likes having other batters ahead of him in the lineup to "take the microscope off" him.
-On May 28, Ward hit a go-ahead two-run double off of New York Yankees closer Clay Holmes in the 8th inning to lead the Angels to a comeback victory.
-On June 21, Ward hit a game-winning RBIs single in the top of the 10th inning against the Los Angeles Dodgers at Dodger Stadium.
+On May 28, Ward hit a go-ahead two-run double off of New York Yankees closer Clay Holmes in the eighth inning to lead the Angels to a comeback victory.
+On June 21, Ward hit a game-winning RBI single in the top of the 10th inning against the Los Angeles Dodgers at Dodger Stadium.
 On June 30, Detroit Tigers pitcher Shelby Miller hit Ward in the helmet with a fastball at 93 mph.
 Ward remained on the field after the incident but began slumping in the two weeks after, batting .140 with a .376 OPS in 47 plate appearances.
-On July 28, Ward hit a go-ahead grand slam to complete a six-run comeback against the Athletics.
-He finished the season batting .246 with 25 home runs and 75 RBIs in 156 games.
+On July 28, he hit a go-ahead grand slam to complete a six-run comeback against the Athletics.
+He hit four lead off home runs in September, the most by any player in a month in franchise history.
+He finished the season batting .246 with 25 home runs and 75 RBI in 156 games, leading the Angels in hits, home runs, runs and total bases.